raleighmiller/chinese-childrens-libraries/README.md

 * code goal: figure out how to send a query to dianping J-search-input is the element name of the keyword search bar.
 * load query results into a data frame
+* Connie looped over 200 cities.
+Still needs to share the code!

 ### Week 4
 * format the results more carefully -- explore our data.